lasantosr/intelli-shell/README.md

 - `intelli-shell export` to export user-bookmarked commands (won't export _tldr's_ commands)
 - `intelli-shell import user_commands.txt` to import commands into the user category

-Windows users, as hotkeys are not enabled, will also need those:

-- `intelli-shell search` to search for stored commands
-- `intelli-shell save "my command"` to save a new command

 ### Hotkeys

-Hotkeys are only available on Linux:

 - `ctrl + b` bookmark currently typed command
 - `ctrl + space` show suggestions for current line